jobial-io/sclap/README.md

 applications as well.
 It comes with:

 * Automatic, fully customizable usage help generation
-* Completely type safe access to command line options and parameters in your application code
+* Type safe access to command line options and parameters in your application code
 * Support for custom type arguments
 * ANSI colours
 * Bash and ZSH autocomplete script generation